Elevation shapes are shapes that scale automatically based on the dimensions of a product and are located in the Elevation Shapes Visio stencil.

 This shape responds to the height and depth dimensions of the specific product.
 Again, a simple shape with the same movable text options as the other shapes.

-This one can be used as a stand-alone shape, or it can be used as a functional copy (same component ID) by using right-click D-Tools > Shape > Generate Side View.
+This one can be used as a stand-alone shape, or it can be used as a functional copy (with the same component ID) by using the right-click menu in D-Tools > Shape > Generate Side View.

 If you toggle the Rack Mount option to True, you will not see the feet.